 At San Antonio Recovery Center, we want to do more than just help you overcome addiction.
 We want to make sure you don’t relapse in the future.
-We can help you identify triggers and create an RPP of your own.
+We can help you identify triggers and create a relapse prevention plan of your own.
 The other programs we offer include:

 Don’t let addiction control your life for another minute.
 Reach out to us today and begin your journey to sobriety.
-Call our friendly staff members at 866-957-7885 for more information about our programs.
+Contact us to speak with our friendly staff members by calling 866.957.7885 for more information about our programs.